Under Vancouver 1972-1982

 90+ colour and black and white photographs

 Q&As with David Campany and William Gibson

 The photographs in Under Vancouver 1972-1982 show Vancouver's final days as a port town at the end of the rail line.
-Living in cheap hotels downtown I photographed the cafes, pool halls and working waterfront of the city where I grew up.
-Many of the downtown streets ended at the waterfront and pawn shop windows displayed outboard motors, chainsaws and commercial fishing gear.
-Soon after these pictures were made, Vancouver began to be noticed by the wider world (Expo 86 is generally agreed as the pivotal moment), and the city began refashioning itself as an urban resort on nature's doorstep and a destination for real estate investment.
+Living in cheap hotels I photographed the cafes, pool halls and working waterfront of the city where I grew up.
+Many of the downtown streets ended at the waterfront.
+Pawn shop windows displayed outboard motors, chainsaws and commercial fishing gear.
+Soon after these pictures were made Vancouver began to be noticed by the wider world (Expo 86 is generally agreed as the pivotal moment), refashioning itself as an urban resort on nature's doorstep and a destination for real estate investment.
 This book is the first comprehensive collection of my Vancouver photographs.